Are you teaching letter recognition skills to your children? When it comes to pre-reading skills, Letter Recognition is an important part!

 What is Letter Recognition?

-One of the 5 Pre-Reading Skills Kids Need To Be Successful Readers is Letter Knowledge.
-Letter Knowledge begins with Letter Recognition which is also known as Alphabet Recognition.
+One of the 5 Pre-Reading Skills Kids Need To Be Successful Readers is letter knowledge.
+Letter knowledge begins with letter or alphabet recognition.

 Why Is Letter Recognition Important?

-Is My Child Ready To Learn The ABC’s?
+Are My Kids Ready To Learn The ABC’s?

-Just like learning to walk or potty training, children need to be developmentally ready to learn the letters of the alphabet.
+Just like learning to walk, children need to be developmentally ready to learn the letters of the alphabet.

-Before they can begin, they need to visually discriminate or recognize the similarities and differences between the different letter shapes.
+Before they can begin, they need to visually discriminate or recognize the similarities and differences between different shapes.

 Children need to able to differentiate between straight and curved lines or tall and short letters.